 Diabetes WA offers small grants of between $500 and $3000 for Western Australian schools, youth centres and community groups/organisations to implement innovative diabetes prevention programs.

 Eligible organisation can apply to run programs that draw on the knowledge of local Aboriginal community members and elders, as well as health professionals, to engage students in diabetes prevention and the promotion of healthy eating and physical acitivity.

 The Strong Culture: A Road to Good Health resource manual supports schools to implement diabetes prevention programs through the small grants scheme.
-Schools can use a small grant to run all or some of the modules if they wish, or simply use some of the suggested activities in their own projects.
+Schools can use a small grant to run all or some of the modules outlined in the manual, or simply use some of the suggested activities in their own projects.